Hello friends, today I want to tell you why I give more importance to open interest data over price action.

 I used this Open Interest analysis to manage my intraday trades.

 I use this Open Interest data with the combination of PCR Ratio, to manage these positions.
 And this setup has given me around 80% accuracy in the recent time where fluctuation is high.

-To share my Intraday rule based strategies and this trend-following setup, I'm organising an 3-Day Online Workshop, you can book your seat if you want to learn how I use this Open Interest data to manage my trades in the live market.
+To share my Intraday rule based strategies and this trend-following setup, I have organised an 3-Day Online Workshop, you can access the recordings if you missed to join but want to learn how I use this Open Interest data to manage my trades in the live market.

 I hope this article has shown you a clear picture about why I prefer to follow Open Interest data over price action.

 In case if you have any query, feel free to type in the comment box.
 If you like what I'm sharing here, feel free to like and share.
 It will be a great help.